 They are also supporting devices to sustain the high heat temperature within the area.
-The area must stay within the required temperature in 6 to 9 hours to kill off the bed bugs.
-Bed bugs could have developed a resistance to chemicals but not with heat.
-This treatment is also more efficient than chemical as it treats the entire area, not just a specific portion of it.
+The area must stay within the required temperature for 6 to 9 hours to kill off the bed bugs.
+Bed bugs could have developed a resistance to chemicals but not to heat.
+This treatment is also more efficient than chemicals as it treats the entire area, not just a specific portion of it.

 Why Do Bed Bug Heat Treatment Better Than Chemicals?

 Heat dries up the bodies of bed bugs they are practically scorched to crisp.
 Even if they hide their deepest dwelling place, the heat radiates and will reach them soon enough.
 That is why sustaining the heat within the target area takes up hours to ensure the heat reaches all their nests and hiding places.

 To sustain the heat, there are installed remote monitors or wireless sensors to make sure the heat is not decreasing.
 This also helps in controlling the heating machine.
 It will need to continuously release hot air as heat seeps into surfaces to kill off the hiding bugs.